greenrobotllc/codefrog-help/help/common/tips.md

 - If you see "missing DLL" errors:
   1. Close CodeFrog completely
   2. Delete the binaries cache folder (typically located at `C:\Users\YourUsername\AppData\Local\CodeFrog\Cache\Binaries`)
+     - **Note**: The cache path may vary depending on your installation method (portable vs. installer) or CodeFrog's configuration.
+If the standard path doesn't exist, check CodeFrog's settings or logs to locate the cache directory.
   3. Restart CodeFrog - it will re-extract DLLs

 ## AI Assistant Guidance